Jermain Defoe: Rangers

 After making only eight appearances for Bournemouth in the 2018–19 season, Defoe joined Scottish Premiership club Rangers on 6 January 2019 on an 18-month loan, with two recall clauses inserted into the deal, which could have been activated in July 2019 or January 2020.
 On 23 January 2019, he scored a debut goal for Rangers against Kilmarnock, which meant he had scored a debut goal for 5 of his last 7 clubs.
 After scoring in a game on 27 September 2019 he was involved in a car accident.

 On 25 January 2020, it was announced that Defoe had signed a pre-contract agreement with Rangers, and would join the club permanently on a one-year deal, at the expiry of his Bournemouth contract in June 2020.

 Defoe joined Rangers permanently in the summer transfer window of the 2020–21 season.
 He scored his 300th career club goal, against Livingston on 25 October 2020.

 On 8 June 2021, Defoe signed a new one-year deal with Rangers to keep him at the club.
 As part of the contract, he also became a coach at the club.
 On 15 November 2021, following the departure of manager, Steven Gerrard from Rangers to Aston Villa, Defoe was named as part of a four-man caretaker team responsible for leading the club during the pursuit of a new permanent head coach.
 On 12 January 2022, Defoe departed Rangers.

 Return to Sunderland

 On 31 January 2022, Defoe re-signed for Sunderland on a short-term deal until the end of the 2021–22 season.
+Defoe made his 2nd debut for Sunderland in a 2-1 to loss to Doncaster Rovers at the Stadium of Light on 5 February.

 On 24 March 2022 he announced his retirement from professional football.